Lasting Powers of Attorney

-We advise many of our clients to make a Lasting Power of Attorney, to ensure that they have nominated someone to deal with finance and/or welfare issues should they at some point in the future become mentally incapable.
-They are particularly useful when someone has suffered a stroke, been involved in an accident, or at the onset of Alzheimer’s disease.
+We advise many of our clients to make a Lasting Power of Attorney, to ensure that they have nominated someone to deal with finance and/or welfare issues should they at some point in the future become mentally incapable

-- Two different LPAs are available and either or both can be used as necessary:
+Two different LPA’s are available and either or both can be used as neccessary.

 - One deals with financial and property matters.

 - The other deals with health and welfare matters.

 - Different attorneys can be appointed to deal with each of the two matters.

 For the LPA to be utilised by an attorney, it must be registered with the office of the public guardian.

 - A registration fee, currently £82, must be paid to register each Lasting Power of Attorney.

 - An application form must be submitted.

 - It is usually necessary to serve notice on one or more persons.